-At 24 years old, Noor Tagouri has emerged as a prominent Muslim-American woman, blazing a trail across mainstream media.
-She is a force, like no other.
-Since launching her viral #LetNoorShine campaign in 2012, Tagouri has built a socially-aware and engaged community of nearly one million social media followers.
+At 25 years old, Noor Tagouri has emerged as a prominent Muslim-American woman, blazing a trail across mainstream media.
+She is a force like no other.
+Since launching her viral #LetNoorShine campaign in 2012, Tagouri has built a socially-aware and engaged community of over one million social media followers.
 At the same time, she’s garnered international praise as one of new media’s most influential voices.
 With a finger on the pulse of people’s concerns, her storytelling is recognized for her innovative approach to fostering relationships across lines of difference.
 Like the heroes of New Journalism, Noor Tagouri is leading a new age of reporting that recognizes the personal is always political.

 “As a badass activist with a passion for demanding change and asking the right questions, accompanied by beauty-ad-campaign looks, Tagouri forces us to ask ourselves why we have such a hard time wrapping our minds around a young woman who consciously covers her head and won’t take no for an answer.”